 – Even though not terribly difficult to set up, a certain level of knowledge is needed to do the installation and setup (lots of guides are to be found on producers websites, on YouTube and elsewhere).

-– If connected via wi-fi, the transfer speed is in most cases considerably slower than the NAS is capable of, or a local drive.
+– If connected via wi-fi, the transfer speed is in most cases considerably slower than the NAS is capable of, or from a local drive.

 Should you schedule restart or even schedule to turn off your NAS at certain hours?